dvco-xx/commander/README.md

 # controller
-asp.net webapi project that creates, reads, updates and deletes commands from a database.
+An asp.net webapi project that creates, reads, updates and deletes commands from an sql database.
 This project implements best practices for building api's using asp.net core.